cirosantilli/db/join.md

 ## LEFT JOIN

-Consider all rows of the left (first) table, even if they have no match on the second table,
+Consider all rows of the left (first) table, even if they have no match on the second table.

 If the second table has no match, its columns receive `NULL`.